7thLucas/full-app-6a2a4-c1d70-4654/_doc/product-overview.md

 one, and show the **deal pipeline** at a glance.
 Deliberately simple — no bloat, no enterprise configuration.

-## Who it's for _(assumption — to confirm)_
+## Who it's for
-Solo sellers and small teams who sell through relationships: freelancers, consultants, agency owners, and solo founders.
-People who currently track leads in their head, a spreadsheet, or scattered notes and lose follow-ups as a result.
+A **single solo operator** running their own sales and relationships — a freelancer, consultant, agency owner, or solo founder.
+Strictly single-user: no team seats, no collaboration.
+Someone who currently tracks leads in their head, a spreadsheet, or scattered notes and loses follow-ups as a result.

 ## The problem it solves
 Deals slip silently.
 A warm lead goes cold because a follow-up was forgotten, and